-The top boundary use a pressure condition; the static pressure is 1 atmosphere $(1.013 \cdot 10^5 \text{ Pa})$ .
-It is important to specify the pressure to be the absolute pressure because it influences the evaluation of the density function.
-On the right boundary, the viscous stress is zero.
-On the upper-left boundary, the flow domain coincides with the axis of symmetry where you apply the symmetry/insulation condition.
-All other boundaries (the thermos surface and the bottom horizontal line) are walls where you use the No slip condition.
+- On the top boundary, use a pressure condition.
+The static pressure is 1 atmosphere (1.013·105 Pa).
+It is important to specify the pressure in terms of the absolute pressure because it influences the evaluation of the density function. - On the right boundary, the viscous stress is zero. - On the upper-left boundary, the flow domain coincides with the axis of symmetry where you apply the insulation/symmetry condition. - All other boundaries (the thermos surface and the bottom horizontal line) are walls where you use the No slip condition.